Danieleg82/AzFireWallPremium-MH/README.md

 ## TASK1

+In this first challenge, we'll test basic IDPS functionalities on pure HTTP unencrypted traffic.

-We will now proceed creating a basic outbound ApplicationRule which will initially allow any kind of outbound internet connection from our internal subnet.
+Let's proceed creating a basic outbound ApplicationRule which will initially allow any kind of outbound internet connection from our internal subnet.

 Let's find our FW Policy from portal and let's select "Add a rule collection" under the "Application rules" section